Baltimore & Ohio/Cincinnati, Hamilton & Dayton - CSX, Cincinnati Terminal Subdivision

 Industrialization of the Mill Creek Valley and the Great Miami River Valley, as well as new commuter traffic from railroad suburbs like Cumminsville, Winton Place, Carthage, Hartwell, and Glendale caused rapid increases in local traffic through the remainder of the 19th century.
 Outside the immediate area, the success of the CH&D was predicated on making connections with other lines in Hamilton and Dayton.
 In 1865, a second set of rails was laid along the whole main line between Cincinnati and Dayton at a 6'-0" gauge to provide trackage rights for the Atlantic and Great Western Railroad.
 That company planned to connect the New York & Erie Railroad at Salamanca, New York with the Mississippi River at East St. Louis via Dayton, Cincinnati, and along the Ohio River with trackage rights over the Ohio & Mississippi, which utilized the 6'-0" gauge exclusively.
 Unfortunately, the explosive growth of Chicago and the construction of shorter trunk lines across the flat terrain of northern and central Ohio and Indiana killed this plan.
 The expense and difficulty of maintaining and operating the dual-gauge tracks, as well as acquisition of many connecting lines and expensive operating rights over other connecting roads put the CH&D in a precarious financial condition which caused its eventual bankruptcy and reorganization.

 The B&O purchased and subsequently merged with the CH&D in 1917, preserving it as a going concern.
 Due to its location on the west side of the Mill Creek Valley, no significant modifications to the routing of passenger trains was necessary for service to Union Terminal when it was constructed.
 Passing through several manufacturing centers, it remains one of the busiest lines into the Cincinnati area, providing access to Toledo, Detroit, and points east and west upon arrival at Sidney and Deshler, Ohio.
 Today, the line is in two sections; the southern quarter is part of Cincinnati Terminal, with the northern 3/4 (north of Hamilton) called the Toledo Subdivision of the Louisville Division.
-Since consolidation of the north-south lines through the Mill Creek Valley onto the nearby B&O Midland line in 1970, the portion of the CH&D south of Ivorydale in St. Bernard (just east of Mitchell Avenue) has been cut off from through traffic.
+Consolidation of the north-south lines through the Mill Creek Valley onto the nearby B&O Midland line in 1970 and the replacement of a scattered number of small yards into the huge Queensgate ganglion allowed for the closing of the portion of the CH&D south of Ivorydale in St. Bernard (just east of Mitchell Avenue).
 The line has been completely abandoned and dismantled from Ivorydale south through Winton Place, Spring Grove Cemetery, and Northside/Cumminsville.
 The tracks reappear near Millcreek Road in South Cumminsville, but it has been closed north of the Western Hills Viaduct since December 2003.
 The remainder of the line to Queensgate is used to serve a few online industries as the CSX Industrial Track.
 In 1970 it probably seemed like a good way to economize operations in the face of severely reduced business, and to eliminate many grade crossings throughout Northside, but considering how congested the parallel B&O Midland line has become due to that consolidation (it's already 3 tracks, with talks of adding a 4th), the abandonment of the CH&D south of Ivorydale was at best an unfortunate event, and at worst a huge mistake.

 Baltimore & Ohio to Columbus - Indiana & Ohio, Midland Subdivision